-|With a portait of Edward VII taking center stage this photograph offers a remarkable look at this soldier's little corner of the Empire
+|With a portrait of Edward VII taking center stage this photograph offers a remarkable look at this soldier's little corner of the

-portrait of General Roberts can be made out in the upper right corner of the photograph and an image
+artilleryman's bunk.
+A portrait of General Roberts can be made out in the upper right corner of the photograph and an image

-of a young woman can just be seen below Roberts photograph at the extreme far right edge of the photograph - and early 1900s version if a "pinup".
-Lost amid the
+of a young woman can just be seen below Roberts photograph at the extreme far right edge of the photograph - and early

+from wooden pegs at the right and left of the image.
 The letters "F" and "G" appear on the upper back wall and these may be

 this soldier's initials.